X

 However, Gunn said there is a connection to Superman, in the form of another Green Lantern, Guy Gardner, who will be played by Nathan Fillion in the film.
 "It's really so cool because it is connected to Superman because we've got Guy Gardner in that, and then we've got these green lanterns over here," Gunn said, according to Screenrant.
 "It's just such a different tone from what Superman is.
 And it's exactly what I want to bring to the DCU [which] is being able to have these very different films and television series that are still part of an overall connected world, but have completely different feels to 'em."

-So it seems as though Lanterns will exist in the same universe as Superman, but it'll be a side story set after those events rather than a direct continuation of its story.
+So it seems as though Lanterns will exist in the same universe as Superman, but it'll be a side story set after those events rather than any kind of direct continuation of its story.
 Which isn't particularly surprising, since the film didn't end up including any references to any other specific Lanterns.

 While it's not a good movie in any normal sense and has no connections to other films, the 2011 Green Lantern movie, which starred Ryan Reynolds as Hal Jordan, does still serve as a decent introduction to the Green Lantern Corps, which have not appeared elsewhere in live-action.